Kent County Council

 Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
 All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child’s disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.

-19. Online Safety
+- Online Safety

-The DSL and leadership team have read annex C regarding Online Safety within ‘Keeping Children Safe in Education’ 2016.
+The DSL and leadership team have read annex C regarding Online Safety within ‘Keeping Children Safe in Education’ 2018.

-Downs View Infant School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.•
+Downs View Infant School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.

-The school acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our role.
-Children and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology.
-This is covered in more depth within the school Online Safety Policy which can be found in the staff room/ staff shared drive and HT/DHT staff room.
+Downs View Infant School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety.
+Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken.

 Downs View Infant Schoolwill ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.

-20. Curriculum and Staying Safe
+- Curriculum and Staying Safe

 We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is ‘safe’; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.

-21. The Use of School Premises by Other Organisations
+- The Use of School Premises by Other Organisations

 Where services or activities are provided separately by another body using the school premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.